LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 No, this must happen all of the time, it's basic stuff, just gotta fix it; the Rails Way.

+## First, what are "bots"?

+In the context of the internet and websites, bots (robots) are automated programs that perform tasks on the web.

+Some bots are helpful (like search engine crawlers), while others can be disruptive or malicious (like spam bots).

+Bots can imitate human behavior to interact with websites and apps — sometimes so effectively that it’s hard to tell them apart from real users.

+Some bots are trying to post links that will get clicks.
+Don't let them!

 ## Fixing bots, the Rails Way

 I'm using Rails 8 and Devise for authentication.
-After Googling, asking AI, and the X community for tips on how to mitigate these bots, I turned to the authoritative Rails Guides to see what they had to say, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).
+After Googling, asking AI, and the X community for tips on how to mitigate these bots, I turned to the authoritative Rails Edge Guides to see what they had to say, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).

 ### CAPTCHAs, positive and negative